-With K staying in Rougemont, I asked the woman who had been cleaning for me for four years (and who continues to do so after thirty years) to attend also to K. She would enter his apartment while he was having breakfast, and he always stood up to greet her.
+With K staying in Rougemont, I asked the woman who had been cleaning for me for four years (and who continued to do so for another thirty years) to attend also to K. She would enter his apartment while he was having breakfast, and he always stood up to greet her.
+One time he asked me: Why is she always so happy?
+I suggested we ask her, but he declined.
 When it came time for him to leave Rougemont, she bid him goodbye: "Au revoir, Monsieur Krishnamurti.
 A l'année prochaine." ("Until next year.")
 To which K replied: Si dieu veut.
 (God willing.)